macaler/macaler/README.md

 ### Hi there 👋

 I am a former physics instructor who is looking to transition to data science and data analytics.
-I’m currently learning Python for data science with Codecademy.
+I've been learning Python for data science with Codecademy.
 I recently completed Codecademy's Data Science and Data Analysis Career Paths and I am eager to put what I learned into practice!

 I'm working on lots of things at the moment!
 My main project is a Codecademy Pro natural language processing portfolio project.
 But I am also working on a couple of Kaggle datasets as well.
 Feel free to look through my repositories to see what all I have done!